RolfBly/UpsNDowns/readme.md

 ## UpsNDowns readme

 Ups 'N Downs is a screen-scraping exercise.
+It reads Amsterdam Stock Exchange data, computes a few numbers from them, and then produces five shortlists.
+The shortlists can be output to the console.
+They can also be converted to an html-table, which is then used by a Flask app called StoxSNSchulz (in a separate repo).
+What the numbers and the shortlists are can be found in that repo.

 - `ud.py` (for **U**ps and **D**owns) reads all 75 AEX, AMC, AScX stocks, and a few interesting numbers about them, from a public web site. `ud.py` calls `hilo.py`
 - `hilo.py` reads 52 week **HI**gh and **LO**w from each individual stock page on the same site.
 A few extra parameters are calculated for each stock.